trentrand/git-yank/README.md

 1. `git-yank <sha1> <sha2> <sha3>` <br>Moves the three specified commits to a new destination branch.

-2. `git-yank <sha> -b hotfix` <br>Moves the specified commit to the destination branch "hotfix", creating it if it doesn't exist.
+2. `git-yank <sha> --branch hotfix --push` <br>Moves the specified commit to the destination branch "hotfix" ,creating it if it doesn't exist, and push changes to remote repository.

 3. `git-yank <sha> --branch feature/patch --start-point feature` <br>Moves the specified commit to the destination branch "feature/patch", creating <br> it if it doesn't exist using the "feature" branch as the branch start point.